 - The Trustees may co-opt additional members to the committee if it is deemed necessary to carry out the Charity work efficiently for the term of the committee or any shorter period.

-- A Trustee must be a member of the Charity for at least three months prior to election.
+- A Trustee must be a member of the Charity for at least three months prior to the notice of the election being issued.

 - The Chairperson and the Secretary must have held a Trustee position at IIT AA UK for at least one Year before they can be appointed to the office.